T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 | restToken         | Optional.
 User defined string.
 For dynamic token see below.                  |
 +-------------------+------------------------------------------------------------------------------+

+.. note:

     There are no `special-column-names`_ available in `restSqlData` or `restSqlList`.
 Also there are no SIPs possible, cause REST typically does not offer sessions/cookies (which are necessary for SIPs).

 Authorization
 ^^^^^^^^^^^^^